-NTIC believes that a combination of its existing cash and cash equivalents, forecasted cash flows from future operations, anticipated distributions of earnings, anticipated fees to NTIC for services provided to its joint ventures, and funds available through existing or anticipated financing arrangements, will be adequate to fund its existing operations, investments in new or existing joint ventures or subsidiaries, capital expenditures, debt repayments and any stock repurchases for at least the next 12 months.
-During fiscal 2017, NTIC expects to continue to invest in NTIC China, research and development and in marketing efforts and resources into the application of its corrosion prevention technology into the oil and gas industry and its Natur-Tec® bio-plastics business, the amount of these various investments is not known at this time.
+NTIC believes that a combination of its existing cash and cash equivalents, available for sale securities, forecasted cash flows from future operations, anticipated distributions of earnings, anticipated fees to NTIC for services provided to its joint ventures, and funds available through existing or anticipated financing arrangements, will be adequate to fund its existing operations, investments in new or existing joint ventures or subsidiaries, capital expenditures, debt repayments, cash dividends and any stock repurchases for at least the next 12 months.
+During fiscal 2019, NTIC expects to continue to invest in NTIC China, Zerust Mexico, NTI Europe, research and development and in marketing efforts and resources into the application of its corrosion prevention technology into the oil and gas industry and its Natur-Tec[®] bio-plastics business, although the amounts of these various investments are not known at this time.
 In order to take advantage of such new product and market opportunities to expand its business and increase its revenues, NTIC may decide to finance such opportunities by borrowing under its revolving line of credit or raising additional financing through the issuance of debt or equity securities.
 There is no assurance that any financing transaction will be available on terms acceptable to NTIC or at all, or that any financing transaction will not be dilutive to NTIC's current stockholders.

-NTIC traditionally has used the cash generated from its operations, distributions of earnings and fees for services provided to its joint ventures to fund NTIC's new technology investments and capital contributions to new and existing subsidiaries and joint ventures.
+NTIC traditionally has used the cash generated from its operations, distributions of earnings from joint ventures and fees for services provided to its joint ventures to fund NTIC's new technology investments and capital contributions to new and existing subsidiaries and joint ventures.
 NTIC's joint ventures traditionally have operated with little or no debt and have been self-financed with minimal initial capital investment and minimal additional capital investment from their respective owners.
 Therefore, NTIC believes there is limited exposure by NTIC's joint ventures that could materially impact their respective operations and/or liquidity.

 Uses of Cash and Cash Flow.
-Net cash provided by operating activities during fiscal 2016 was \$2,055,606, which resulted principally from the impairment of investment at carrying value, dividends received from joint ventures, depreciation and amortization and an increase in accounts payable, partially offset by NTIC's net loss, equity in income from joint ventures and increases in receivables, inventories and accrued liabilities.
-Net cash used in operating activities during fiscal 2015 was \$755,544, which resulted principally from NTIC's equity in income from joint ventures and increases in receivables, inventories and a decrease in receivables, inventories and a decrease in accrued liabilities and income taxes payable, partially offset by NTIC's net income, dividends received from joint ventures, expensing of fair value of stock options vested, depreciation and amortization.
+Net cash provided by operating activities during fiscal 2018 was \$608,687, which resulted primarily from NTIC's net income, dividends received from joint ventures, and increases in accounts payable, accrued liabilities, depreciation and amortization, partially offset by NTIC's equity in income from joint ventures, increases in trade receivables excluding joint ventures, inventories, and prepaid expenses and other.
+Net cash provided by operating activities during fiscal 2017 was \$5,735,691, which resulted principally from dividends received from NTIC's joint ventures, net income, an increase in accounts payable and depreciation and amortization, partially offset by NTIC's equity in income from joint ventures and an increase in trade receivables.